Today, we will discuss the PERT (Program Evaluation and Review Technique).

-At first glimpse, you may think PERT is like the critical path method; however, it is not.
-A few differences are:
+You may think PERT is like the critical path method; however, they are very different.

 - CPM is activity-oriented, while PERT is event-oriented.

-- The CPM diagram shows the activity on the node, while in the PERT diagram the activity is shown on the arrow.
-Nodes represent the milestones.
-Therefore, many experts call it an Activity on Arrow (AOA) diagram.
+- The CPM diagram shows the activity on the node while this is shown on the arrow in the PERT diagram and nodes represent the milestones.
+Therefore, many experts call the PERT result an Activity on Arrow (AOA) diagram.

 The critical path method is a deterministic model because the activities have fixed estimates.
 Any delay in an activity’s duration estimate will affect your schedule.
-The solution to this drawback is built into the PERT, which helps you build a schedule when a definitive time estimate is not available.
+The PERT counteracts this drawback to help you build a schedule when a definitive time estimate is not available.

 - Schedule uncertainty is reduced.

-- It is useful when few or no records are available.
+- Useful when few or no records are available.

 - The completion date is more accurate.

-- PERT requires a subjective analysis of activities and the accuracy depends on these estimates.
-If team members who are finding these estimates are less experienced or biased, it might affect the schedule.
+- The PERT requires a subjective analysis of activities and the accuracy depends on these estimates.
+If team members doing the estimation can affect the schedule if they are inexperienced or biased.

-- Managing the critical path is difficult in PERT because it might change before the project ends.
+- Managing the critical path is difficult with the PERT because it might change before the project ends.

 - This is an optimistic model that assumes resources will be available.

-Now, let us look at an example on PERT and Standard Deviation.
+Now, let us look at an example of PERT and Standard Deviation.

 Your team members tell you that an activity you are working on is most likely to be completed in 20 days.
-However, the worst case, it might take 30 days, and if all conditions are favorable, it might be completed in 15 days.
+However, it might take 30 days in the worst case, and if all conditions are favorable, it might be completed in 15.